 Dropbox is the best-known cloud storage provider and the first name that comes to most people's minds when searching for a cloud-based storage solution for business.
 Yet there are disadvantages to using Dropbox for Business, such as Dropbox's storage limits and its cost.

 Fortunately, the cloud storage market is crowded, and there are many Dropbox alternatives for business.
 This article discusses several other tools for cloud-based file storage and collaboration.
 Continue reading

 No one likes to think about the possibility of losing their data.
 The average person has a 33% chance of losing data whether it’s because of a virus, faulty hard drive, or simply human error.
-Fortunately, with cloud technology, backing up your data is easier than ever.
+Fortunately, with cloud technology backing up your data is easier than ever.
 The hardest part may be deciding which cloud service to choose.

 What is Microsoft OneDrive

 Being a built-in feature of the latest Windows systems, OneDrive does not require anything else to install.
-Its client app starts synchronizing as soon as the user is authenticated with their Microsoft account.
+Its client app starts synchronizing as soon as the user is authenticated with the Microsoft account.
 The product is deeply integrated with MS Office suite and it simplifies saving of documents directly to the cloud.

 Google Drive is a cloud storage service from Google that offers 15GB of free storage space.
 Google Drive storage is included in all Google accounts by default.
 So you need to have Google account in order to use Google Drive.